gurubamal/success_taste/README.md

 	vagrant destroy

 Ensure the right Vagrantfile for which you are running vagrant commands.
-Note that vagrant commands read  Vagrantfile for any of your sonarqube  actions.
+Note that vagrant commands read  Vagrantfile for any of your vagrant actions.